Windsor Farm Shop, Windsor, Berkshire

 Other British products you’ll find in the shop include seafood from the Inverawe Smokehouse in Scotland, cheese from the Sharpham Estate in Devon, chutneys from the Garlic Farm on the Isle of Wight, vodka from the Chase Distillery and Lyme Bay Cider.

 Sit Down For Coffee and Cake in the Café

 Pop in to the Coffee Shop for a tempting selection of traditional cakes such as Sussex fruit cake, Danish pastries, and ‘naughty but nice’ cream cakes.
 On a Saturday morning, it’s busy with locals who have been shopping and cycling clubs filling up on carbs.

 The adjoining weather-boarded marquee with its portraits of the Royal Family is a light and airy space to savour a hot lunch of the pie or pasty variety.
 Wash it down with a glass of wine or a boutique soft drink from Posh Pops.
 How about Plum & Cherry or Dandelion & Burdock?

 - Look out for Duke’s Afternoon tea which is for sale in the shop.
 On a Royal visit to Ceylon in 1945, the Duke of Edinburgh was asked to plant a bush on the famous Lovers Leap estate in Nuwara Eliya.
 Harvested on the very estate, Duke’s Afternoon tea is relished by connoisseurs for its unique flavour

-- The Savill Garden and Windsor Great Park are both a short drive away
+- The Savill Garden, Windsor Great Park and Windsor Castle (where you can tour the royal kitchen), are all a short drive away